ashutoshmjain/gita/src/mathuraChap01.md

 They occur for the consciousness must evolve to understand the nature of unity [^unit].
 A mishap is thus a mere setback before the hitherto slow breeding innovations sling into top gear.
 Such triggers, driven by imperceptible evolution of consciousness are said to be caused by `Prarbdha`.

 > `Prarbdha`, a `Sanskrit` word, means something that had already begun.
 It ties together the past, present and the future - the continuum `Bramh`.
-In that sense it also means "fate", because the fate had commenced before the material event physically occurred.
+In that it also means "fate", because the fate had commenced before the material event physically occurred.

 </div>